igalic/blag/contents/articles/distributed-dev-ops/index.md

 management.

-Nobody cares enough, or, nobody who cares has a say in the development of logging, or monitoring "features.
+Nobody cares enough, or, nobody who cares has a say in the development of logging, or monitoring "features".
 Let's not even talk about things like ~introspection~.
 And because Dev and Ops are still segregated, Ops folk who *do* care, can't just go ahead and implement those features themselves.
 The segregation here is not just organisational, physical, but also technological: